 One of the many currents that the opening of Chez Panisse in 1971 helped set in motion is the movement now rising to reform the American food system.
 The restaurant focused an early light on the social and environmental benefits of farming sustainably and helped spur the growth of organic and local agriculture.
 Today, the food movement is a big, lumpy tent under which many different groups are gathering: organic agriculture, school lunch reform, food safety, animal welfare, hunger and food security, farm bill reform, farm-to-school efforts, urban agriculture, food sovereignty, local food economies, etc. As a subject, food is remarkably multi-disciplinary, drawing on everything from economics and agronomy to sociology, anthropology, and the arts.
 In this course, each week lecturers representing a wide variety of disciplines will explore what their particular area of expertise has to offer the food movement to help it define and achieve its goals.
 Students will have the opportunity to volunteer for a food-related non-profit organization three hours a week throughout the semester, and to write a short reflective essay synthesizing what they have learned through their volunteer work with what they have learned from the lectures and readings.

 In this course introduction, Professor Pollan will discuss the social, economic, and political changes that drove the rise of industrial agriculture in the United States, and review some of the challenges industrialization of farming and eating have brought to the food system, our health, and the environment.

-The Green Revolution and the Economics of the Food System
+RAJ PATEL: The Green Revolution and the Economics of the Food System

 The international food complex has changed significantly over the last 20 years.
 How does the food economy shape countries’ access to good food?
 What social factors contribute to a country’s ability to feed (and nourish) its population?